|I prefer this version of My Fair Lady above all others.|

 Sometimes, vulgarity has a point - with David Cronenberg on the artistic side and Paul Verhoeven on the cheap end, you can see something that is disgusting, but used for a decent purpose.
 In vids or in my own words, tho, I could be profane for a spell - I do it seldom, and usually use symbols (mo@$#$^@#cker") or dashes (holy f--king s--t, my ch---t) to replace bad language.

 This schedule that I've kept since April 2012 guarantees one weekly Question.
 I won't bother explaining, but it's very fun for me, as the entries can be long or short, deep or shallow.
 Some are reader-submitted, others just my own ideas.
+As of August 2013. there's been a slight change in the format, at least part of the time.

 My review count increases a lot when I do MRQs (Movie Review Quickies), entries where I cover 7+ films in one go.
 I also have a Double Dip tag for movies about which I want to post twice - like spoiler reviews, or articles on some specific aspect of a pic.